Winter storm death toll rises to 34 in Buffalo, New York, area as crews clear snow-covered roads and go door-to-door with food

 City leaders are working with the National Weather Service "not only to reflect back on what happened this past week but also what potentially could come," Department of Homeland Security and Emergency Services' Daniel Neaverth said.

-All major highways across Western New York, including New York State Thruway, had reopened by Tuesday -- "a sign that we are finally turning the corner on this once-in-a-generation storm," Hochul said.
+All major highways across Western New York, including New York State Thruway, had reopened by Tuesday -- "a sign that we are finally turning the corner on this once-in-a-generation storm," Gov. Kathy Hochul said.

 Buffalo got another 1.6 inches of snow on Tuesday, bringing the total since Friday to 51.9 inches and the December total to 64.7 inches, the weather service said.
 Overall, Buffalo has gotten 101.6 inches this winter season, CNN meteorologist Robert Shackelford said.